dyte-submissions/dyte-vit-2022-mohitn787/README.md

 --> All the github actions is done using the Github API, secret access token is also mentioned to verify the same

+--> To fetch the version number from 'package.json', I have used github api to fetch the contents of the file

 --> All the code is written in python, and the style of coding is procedural

---> To fetch the version number from the package.json file from github, I have created 2 functions both of which are capable of doing the same work, but when run in a      loop, the first function breaks after the first iteration due to extra data error which is caused due to the json.loads() function on which i am working to            rectify

-***** -->  Currently, to fetch the data from github repo, run the substitute to fetch the verion from github repo manually by giving the repo url as input

 -->  Above each snippets, brief description are mentioned as comments